 We are young and brave

 Colorectal cancer has become a reality for many people younger than age 50, and it’s the only population with a rising incidence rate.
-In an effort to understand more about the experience of young-onset patients and survivors, the Alliance joined with a group of renowned researchers to create a white paper, outlining data and hard facts around this issue.

-- In the US, approximately 10% of colorectal cancer cases are diagnosed in individuals under age 50.
+In the U.S., approximately 10% of colorectal cancer cases are diagnosed in individuals under age 50.

 - Colorectal cancer incidence and mortality rates are increasing in the young-onset population while decreasing in those over 50.